apache/nuttx-apps/graphics/twm4nx/README.txt

        been working with a system where the touchscreen naturally matches up with the display and no calibration is required.
 But the general case requires calibration.
-    6. Icon drag movement is fairly smooth, but I think there may be issues with the window drag movement.  it is hard to tell because of limitations in the touchscreen performance on the system that I am working with.
-    7. Icon drag movement includes logic to avoid collisions with other icons and with the background image.
+    6. Icon drag movement includes logic to avoid collisions with other icons and with the background image.
 That later is an issue.
 The background image image widget needs to be removed; it can occlude a dektop icon.
 We need to paint the image directly on the background without the use of a widget.
-    8. More issues with the background image:  It absorbs touchscreen presses without doing anything.
+    7. More issues with the background image:  It absorbs touchscreen presses without doing anything.
 It should bring-up the main menu menu just as any other region of the background.
 This would be easy to fix, but just replacing the background image widget is the better solution.
-    9. The Icon Manager currently used the default window width.
+    8. The Icon Manager currently used the default window width.
 That is set half of the display width which is okay for the display I am using, but it really needs to set a width that is appropriate for the number of columns and the size of a generic name string.